Governance, Risk, and Compliance

 Governance:

-Risk management involves identifying, assessing, and prioritizing cybersecurity risks that could potentially harm the organization.
+Risk management involves proactively identifying, assessing, and prioritizing potential threats and vulnerabilities that could potentially harm the organization.
 These risks can include threats to data confidentiality, integrity, and availability, as well as financial and reputational risks.
+Think of it as the scout in the cybersecurity castle.

 Compliance:

 Compliance in cybersecurity refers to adhering to relevant laws, regulations, and industry standards that pertain to data protection and security.
-These can include regulations such as GDPR, HIPAA, PCI DSS, and various regional data protection laws.
+Think of it as the king's decrees that everyone in the castle must follow.

 Copyright 2020 TechTarget